 When I took the girls down to the park with our friends and their kids, the other parents would bring a tub of animal cookies, while my contribution was freshly made seaweed cooked in coconut oil.
 Some friends were sympathetic and would make an effort to hide their snacks, while others would make it clear that they would not be inconvenienced by our diet and would blatantly be handing out cookies to every kid.
 It felt frustrating and I started wondering why sugary snacks were part of many get-togethers.

 We invited friends and their children to a dinner party at our house.
 They accepted, knowing what they were walking into, since they were well aware of our new diet.
 I told them we would provide everything, especially since I wasn’t going to explain the dos and don’ts of our diet and expect them to bring something in alignment.
 As I watched them arrive with separate food for their kids, I knew this night wouldn’t be easy.
 Our friends' kids turned up their noses at our food as the mom pulled out “their meal.”
 The kids ran around our house dropping pieces of white bread on our floor.
 I was a wreck.
 I bent down and scurried around foraging for crumbs and following their every move to make sure Tula wouldn’t pick up the fallen pieces.
 I vowed in my mind we wouldn’t be doing this again.
 Why couldn’t people just enjoy (or even tolerate) one night of healthy food?
 Why do parents of our generation give their kids so much control over what they eat?
 When did the kids become in charge?
 If I had given in to Tula’s wishes rather than provide what her body needed, she would still have autism today.
 Even my own family didn’t see the point of being so strict.
 They were witnessing the incredible advances Tula was making in a very short time, but thought the diet was extreme.
 “Everything in moderation,” my mom kept telling me.
 From what I'd read and what I noticed with my daughter, there was no room for moderation.
 We were in this 100 percent.
-We never wanted to look back and wonder if we had just taken out the fruit, or stopped her from eating loads of rice, would it have worked?
-Or would it have taken several years more of agony and die-offs for her to finally be healthy?

 © Copyright A Journey Off the Spectrum 2022